Computing in another country

 - Be aware of any laws that foreign countries have regarding computer encryption and associated compliance.
 The State Department has more information.

-- Windows computers: BitLocker Drive Encryption is included with the Ultimate and Enterprise editions of Microsoft Windows Vista and Windows 7 operating systems.
+- Windows computers: BitLocker Drive Encryption is available on the latest Windows operating systems.

 Prepare to plug in

 - Electrical outlets vary by country.
 Adapter plugs enable U.S. devices to be plugged into foreign outlets.

 - An adapter does not change electrical voltage.

 - Transformers adapt the voltage from electrical outlets to the voltage required by electrical devices.

 - Most new devices can adapt to different voltage rates, but some devices work only on the U.S. standard of 120 volts.
 Check your device to see what voltage range it handles.

 - Example: an AC power adapter is a transformer and may be rated for use at 100-240 volts.
 It will work on U.S. outlets that supply 120 volts.
 It will also work on foreign outlets that supply between 100 and 240 volts.
 An adapter plug will still be needed to allow the three-pronged end to fit the foreign outlet.